nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a027.md

   -	The FHIR “comment” element will be the value submitted on the reviewComments parameter so that the person picking up the Referral can see the comments added
   -	The FHIR “participant[0].actor.identifier.value” will be the Service which created the Referral
 2. After a newly created Referral converted from an Advice and Guidance Request is processed (e.g. booked, sent for triage etc), the values detailed in (1) may no longer be present due to state changes, but you can still tell if there was an Advice and Guidance Request in the Pathway due to the following:
-  -	The FHIR “supportingInfo[CommunicationRequest]” references the CommuncationRequest from which the Referral was created.
+  -	The FHIR “supportingInfo[CommunicationRequest]” references the CommunicationRequest from which the Referral was created.
 This is only “fetchable” if you are allowed to view the Advice and Guidance Request and can be fetched from View Advice and Guidance Summary endpoint
   -	The FHIR “supportingInfo[DocumentReference]” references
     -	Any attachments on the Referral (as per existing)
     -	Now includes all Advice and Guidance attachments